jbschooley/OpenStageRF/ROADMAP.md

 ## Prototype Stages

 ### Stage 1 — basic link (current focus, v1)
+See [First Edition Target](README.md#first-edition-target) in the README.  **As of 2026-05 the first-edition target is the Heltec T114 (nRF52840 + SX1262) rather than the originally planned DX-LR30** — see the README for why.
+Stage 1 deliverable: 1× T114 TX, 1× T114 RX, one-way
-See [First Edition Target](README.md#first-edition-target) in the README.
-1× DX-LR30 TX, 1× DX-LR30 RX, one-way packetized MIDI over GFSK at ~915 MHz, no diversity, no encryption.
-Built on Rust + embassy via `embassy-stm32`.
+packetized MIDI over GFSK at ~915 MHz, no diversity, no encryption, on-device UI with channel + band-plan + TX-power configuration and runtime key-store scaffolding.
+Built on Rust + embassy via `embassy-nrf`.

+DX-LR30 (STM32F103) remains in the workspace as a supported board crate; it'll come back as a minimal-cost TX-only profile once the T114 stack is solid (link + UI + persistence).
+Other boards (CC1352R, STM32WBA, future custom designs) are **community ports unless the maintainer needs them** — the active path is T114 → v2 nRF5340 board.

 **Driver:** `drivers/radio/sx126x` wraps the upstream `sx1262` crate (BroderickCarlin) with a thin async layer + `RfSwitchControl` trait.
 Two impls cover the boards we care about: `Dio2RfSwitch` (T114, internal RF switch via SX1262 DIO2) and `PinRfSwitch` (DX-LR30, external TXEN/RXEN GPIOs).
 See PLAN.md Milestone 2 for the API.